workflowr/workflowr.io/content/docs.md

 #### For workflowr users

-The workflowr.io GitHub App only accesses publicly available data for your GitHub repository.
+The [workflowr.io GitHub App][github-app] only accesses publicly available data for your GitHub repository.
 In other words, any data displayed on workflowr.io is also easily accessible by browsing GitHub or querying publicly accessible endpoints of their API.

 ## Miscellaneous